lexilamonica/lexilamonica/README.md

 -->
 ## Software Portfolio:
  The following GitHub will only have **some** of the work I have done.
 I have included programs written in Python, Java, R, and Scala. <br />  At the top tab, please choose 'repositories' and you will find some of my software programs  <br />
-<br />- 💬 **If you are a recruiter and would like to see more of the software I have written, then please reach out to me at Alexislam.Portfolio@gmail.com (or, the email on my resume) and I will send over a more in-depth portfolio**. <br />
+<br />- 💬 **If you are a recruiter and would like to see more of the software I have written, <br />📫 then please reach out to me at Alexislam.Portfolio@gmail.com (or, the email on my resume) and I will send over a more in-depth portfolio**. <br />
 <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The portfolio will include projects from: <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Intro to Computer Science I <br />